GeomarPerales/Projects-Summary-in-Python/README.md

 # Python Projects Summary

-this repository contain a summary all projects (in english and spanish) developed by Geomar Perales in Python from university to actually.
+this repository contain a summary all projects (in english and spanish) developed by Geomar Perales in Python, from university to actually for multiple activities.

 ## Contents

-## Acknowledgments

-## References
+the repository contain following projects:

+### - 2020

+##### ***Library***

+  - aedR (Spanish): AedR es es una librería que contiene algunas herramientas para realizar análisis exploratorio de datos hidrológicos.

+### - 2018

+- ***Scripts***

+  - Probability Distributions for hydrology with Python (English): scripts developed for statistical hydrology (Course) - IMF - UNMSM.